MehreenAbdullah/sql_retail_sales_analysis/README.md

 Conclusion
 ---
-This analysis evaluates 1,997 retail transactions across three product categories — Electronics, Clothing, and Beauty —> to assess revenue performance, customer contribution, and seasonal trends.
+This analysis evaluates 1,997 retail transactions across three product categories i.e: Electronics, Clothing, and Beauty in order to assess {revenue performance, customer contribution, and seasonal trends}.
-Category-level aggregation indicates a relatively balanced revenue mix, with Electronics contributing approximately 313K, closely followed by Clothing at 311K and Beauty at 286K, suggesting diversified category performance rather than revenue dependence on a single segment.
+Category-wise aggregation indicates a relatively balanced revenue mix, with , [closely followed by Clothing at 311K and Beauty at 286K], suggesting diversified category performance rather than revenue dependence on a single article.
 Monthly ranking identifies[ July 2022 and February 2023] as peak-performing periods, highlighting measurable seasonality in sales patterns.
-Time-of-day segmentation shows that the Morning shift accounts for the highest transaction volume ( approx 558 orders), indicating stronger demand concentration earlier in the day.
-Additionally, analysis of high-value transactions above 1,000 and top customer rankings reveals observable revenue concentration among a limited group of buyers.
-Overall, the project demonstrates how structured SQL analysis can transform transactional data into quantified insights for performance evaluation and business assessment.
+Time-of-day segmentation shows that the Morning shift has the highest transaction volume (around 558 orders), which means sales activity is stronger earlier in the day.
+Also, when looking at transactions above 1,000 and rannking the top customers, it becomes clear that a small group of buyers contributes a noticeable share of total revenue.
+Overall, this project shows how SQL analysis can turn raw transaction data into clear and measurable insights for evaluating sales performance and understanding business trends.